 There is a guy at my work that has had both his own businesses and been an employee more than ten times in his career.
 He looks at his career in phases and then switches in an out of entrepreneurship and salary-based work to fuel his creativity and embrace his sense of curiosity.
 Just like my encounter with the introverts vs. extraverts debate, he sees himself as being both.

 Labels — for the most part — are unhelpful, silly, and restrictive.

 If you identify with being introverted or find that your introverted tendencies can sometimes hold you back in your career, here are a few tips:

 My friend desperately wants to earn more money.
 Asking for more money from his current boss or attempting to switch jobs and get more money that way is daunting for him.
 It’s more likely that he will accept a salary offer as being gospel rather than negotiate the way a car sales executive would.

 Every time the opportunity comes up to earn more money, he blows it and is consequently angry with himself.
+If you don’t know how to ask for a pay raise, it’s a hard conversation to have.
 As an introvert, he doesn’t love confrontation; he hides away from it.

 One approach that has worked for me during the more introverted parts of my career is this process:

 - Let the employer offer you a salary.